SC.4.N.1.1

 Protecting the Dream:

-Students in the MEA will work together in teams to determine a procedure for selecting a company from which to purchase a set of protective gear for skating.
+In this Model-Eliciting Activity (MEA), students will work together in teams to determine a procedure for selecting a company from which to purchase a set of protective gear for skating.
 Students will make using their problem solving skills to make decisions based on a table that includes companies, price per set, durability, comfort.

 Student Resources